-A new set of plugin points can be used to hook into the thumbnail API or the thumbnail URLs, see core components.
+A new set of plugin extensions can be used to hook into the thumbnail API or the thumbnail URLs, see core components.

 In a default setup, thumbnails are stored in the